cwkang1998/hideme.lol/README.md

 - Owners of the data can choose only the information that they want to reveal, and generate a proof that the submitted information is part of the actual content **``(Privacy preserving)``**

-- The verifier receives a proof and public input, performs a verification that the actual passed data matches the commited value stored on the blockchain **``(Secure)``**
+- The verifier receives a proof and public input, performs a verification that the actual passed data matches the commited value stored on the blockchain **``(Secure & Trustworthy)``**

 - Allow any party to have access to this technology, by letting the underlying zkp to be generic and flexible enough. **``(infrastructure)``**